kimmknight/raweb/frontend/docs/(administration)/publish-resources/index.md

 Publishing the host system desktop also makes it easy to access any application that is not directly exposed as a RemoteApp.

 <InfoBar severity="attention" title="Secure context required">
    The resources manager requires a secure context (HTTPS).
-Make sure you access RAWeb's web interface via HTTPS in order to upload, edit, or delete managed file resources.
+Make sure you access RAWeb's web interface via HTTPS in order to upload, edit, or delete resources.
    <br />
    <br />
    If you cannot access RAWeb via HTTPS, you may access RAWeb from <code>localhost</code> (http://localhost/RAWeb) via any browser based on Chromium or Firefox on the host server – they treat localhost as a secure context.